CW: self-harm, blood, injury, violence, empathy issues, psychosis, mental illness

 “They are now.”

 Some horrible part of him that he didn’t like whispered, Good.
 The rest of him kept trying to block out exactly how much Pieter had been bleeding.
+Kept… not looking straight at it, like if he only caught the edges, the way it spread was somehow better.
 “Is he going to be okay?”

 Scheffen took another long drag on her cigarette, closing her eyes and taking a deep breath.
 “Yes.
 You didn’t cut deep.
 Which makes sense, if you were basing it on those.”
 She grimaced.
 “I’d be a lot happier if you’d asked that question much, much earlier.”